Campus Virtual Tour

 These are run by our students, preparing and serving meals under the supervision of industry experienced chefs and front of house manager.

 If you require exclusive use of the Academy Restaurant, please contact the Restaurant Manager to arrange.
 A maximum of 50 guests can be accepted in the restaurant.
-A range of menus are available and also a full bar list at very competitive prices.
+A range of menus are available and a full bar list at extremely competitive prices.

 Why not experience a business lunch with us at the Academy Restaurant with the opportunity to continue the meeting at your leisure.